LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/errors-and-debugging/categories-of-errors.rst.txt

 .. index:: exception

-The second category of error is a **runtime error**, so called because the error does not appear until you run the program.
+The second category consists of **runtime errors**, so called because they do not appear until you run the program.
 These errors are also called **exceptions** because they usually indicate that something exceptional (and bad) has happened.

-Runtime errors occur during the execution phase of a program.
-This means that we will only encounter a runtime error once the syntax of our program has been validated.
-We will only see runtime errors after we have fixed any syntax errors.
+Runtime errors occur during the execution phase of a program, so we will only encounter them after the syntax of our program is completely correct.

 A common runtime error occurs when we try to use a variable that has not been created yet.
 This can happen if you misspell the name of a variable, as the following example shows.